Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Sophia Frank almost 4 years ago
+Sophia Frank over 4 years ago

 I urge the board to prioritize repairs to Roosevelt Middle School and Garfield Elementary School with the November 2020 Facilities Bond.
 As a science teacher at Roosevelt Middle School, we talk about Earthquakes and building stability each year.
 Every year, one of the first things the students say is "well if an Earthquake happens while we're here, it's going to be terrible for us because this building is falling apart."
 Our students, staff, and community are very aware of the conditions that our school is in and the desperate need for repairs.
 Our students deserve a building that supports their health, wellbeing, and education - not one that is leaking whenever it rains, has a flooded bathroom every few weeks, or is growing visible mold on the walls.
 Both schools are long overdue for these repairs.
 Thank you for your consideration and support.